Sequoia Financial Advisors LLC Invests $215,000 in SPDR S&P Biotech ETF (NYSEARCA:XBI)

-Sequoia Financial Advisors LLC bought a new stake in SPDR S&P Biotech ETF (NYSEARCA:XBI) during the 3rd quarter, Holdings Channel.com reports.
-The fund bought 1,932 shares of the exchange traded fund’s stock, valued at approximately $215,000.
+Sequoia Financial Advisors LLC acquired a new position in SPDR S&P Biotech ETF (NYSEARCA:XBI) in the third quarter, Holdings Channel.com reports.
+The fund acquired 1,932 shares of the exchange traded fund’s stock, valued at approximately $215,000.

 SPDR S&P Biotech ETF (the Fund) seeks to closely match the returns and characteristics of the S&P Biotechnology Select Industry Index.
 The S&P Biotechnology Select Industry Index represents the biotechnology sub-industry portion of the S&P Total Markets Index.
 The S&P TMI tracks all the United States common stocks listed on the New York Stock Exchange, American Stock Exchange, National Association of Securities Dealers Automated Quotation (NASDAQ) National Market and NASDAQ Small Cap exchanges.